-The option of single item recovery prevents the need of implementing the complicated process of recovering mail by using backup infrastructure such as backup tape, etc.
+The option of single item recovery prevents the need for implementing the complicated process of recovering mail by using backup infrastructure such as backup tape, etc.

 The physical implementation of the single item recovery architecture

-The concept of single item recovery architecture is implemented by an additional parathion that consists a set of sub-directories named: Recoverable Items folder
+The concept of single item recovery architecture is implemented by additional parathion that consists of a set of sub-directories named: Recoverable Items folder

 The effective management of the Exchange single item recovery

-The description of the single item recovery as a “secondary Recycle bin” sound almost too good to believe because apparently, this is the perfect solution for all the “restore mail scenarios”.
+The description of the single item recovery as a “secondary Recycle bin” sounds almost too good to believe because apparently, this is the perfect solution for all the “restore mail scenarios”.

 This is almost correct because the only main disadvantage is the overload that will create on the “Exchange server side”.